-When it comes to shopping, choosing from the different types of vacuum cleaners is no easy task.
-There are a lot of different vacuum cleaners on the market.
+When buying a new vacuum cleaner, choosing from the different types of hoovers is no easy task.
+There are many options on the market.
 You’ll see a range of colors, functionalities, and prices.

-We’ll help you find the right vacuum cleaner to bring your home from dusty to spotless in a matter of minutes.
+We’ll walk you through eight types of vacuum cleaners.
+This list will help you find the right vacuum cleaner to bring your home from dusty to spotless in a matter of minutes.

 Type | Cleaning Surface | Best for Cleaning | Noise Level | Maneuverability | Storage Size | Price |